codefellows-seattle-301d43/09-sql-joins-relations/kris-richard-brian/README.md

 ## Change Log
 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:-->

-14 Sept 1003 - Write a SQL query to join all data from articles and authors tables on the author_id value of each when the articles are retrieved.
+14 Sept 10:03 - Write a SQL query to join all data from articles and authors tables on the author_id value of each when the articles are retrieved.
+14 Sept 10:55 - Write a SQL query to join insert new articles into seperate tables and incorporating the one-to-many relatonship.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->